 To create a collection of social bookmarks, you register with a social bookmarking site, which lets you store bookmarks, add tags of your choice, and designate individual bookmarks as public or private.

-Some sites periodically verify that bookmarks still work, notifying users when a URL no longer functions.
+Some sites periodically verify that bookmarks still work and notify users when a URL no longer functions.

-Visitors to social bookmarking sites can search for resources by keyword, person, or popularity and see the public bookmarks, tags, and classification schemes that registered users have created and saved.
+Visitors to social bookmarking sites can search for resources by keyword and popularity.
+Then you will be able to see the public bookmarks other users have created and saved.